Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/02_declarations.rst

 In other words, since C89 functions can be properly declared (with parameter types) but due to backwards compatibility and the fact that ``()`` already had a meaning, :cch:`(void)` is needed for functions taking 0 parameters.

-In C++, there is no such problem.
-C++ has no *non-prototype function declarations*. :cch:`(void)` is supported only for compatibility.
+**In C++, there is no such problem.** C++ has no *non-prototype function declarations*. :cch:`(void)` is supported only for compatibility.

 .. cch::
     :code_path: 02_declarations/void_param.cpp
     :color_path: 02_declarations/void_param.color

 Summing it up, writing :cch:`(void)` in C++ is a mistake.
-It usually comes from misunderstanding how function declarations work in C++.
+It comes from misunderstanding how function declaration syntax evolved in C and how it works in C++.

 Exercise
 ########

-Take the example of cross-dependent functions and rewrite it so that the other function has to be declared first.
+Take the example of cross-dependent functions and swap their order so that a different function has to be declared first.